Flag of Serbia: Flag protocol

-State flag

 The state flag (de facto national flag) is constantly flown on the entrances of state buildings.
 The National Assembly flies it only when in session and during national holidays.
 Institutions of provinces, Vojvodina and Kosovo and Metohija, fly it only on national holidays.
 It can also be flown during celebrations and other solemn manifestations which mark events of importance for Serbia, and on other occasions.
 During state mourning, it is flown at half mast, including by the organs of provinces, local organs, and public services.
 The flag must be displayed in an election room during an election for state bodies and in the room of civil registry dedicated for marriage (the officiant has to carry a sash with flag colours as well).

-Civil flag

-The civil flag of Serbia is constantly flown on the entrance of the National Assembly and organs of provinces and public services.
-It must be displayed in an election room during an election for provincial or local organs.
+The civil flag is constantly flown on the entrance of the National Assembly and of provincial authorities and public services.
+It must be displayed in an election room during an election for provincial or local authorities.
 Also, it can be hoisted during celebrations and other cultural or sport manifestations, and on other occasions.

-Other flags

-The President of Serbia and the President (Speaker) of the National Assembly of Serbia use their official respective standards.
-The Serbian River Flotilla also uses its own naval ensign.

-Respect for the flag

 Neither the state flag nor the civil flag can be hoisted so that they touch the ground, nor be used as rests, tablecloths, carpets or curtains, nor to cover vehicles or other objects, nor to attire speaker platforms or tables, except as table flags.
 They must not be used if damaged or otherwise look unsuitable for use.
 The flag is not flown in bad weather conditions.
 Also, it is flown only in daylight, unless it is illuminated.

 If the flag is flown vertically on tables or otherwise, its top field is on the left side of the viewer.
 If it is flown vertically across a street or square, its top field should be on the northern side if the street has east–west orientation, and eastern side if it has north–south orientation or on a circular square.

-Correct display

 The law defines how the flag of Serbia is displayed along with other flags, making no difference between state flags and other kinds of flags.
 If the flag is hoisted with another flag, it is always on the viewer's left, except during an official visit of a representative of another country or an international organization, when the flag of the visitor is on the viewer's left.
 If the flag is hoisted with another on crossed staffs, its staff must be the front one.

 If the flag of Serbia is hoisted along with two flags, it must be in the middle.